rayfrankenstein/AITOW/README.md

 “I’ve worked a half dozen companies that all claim to be doing Agile and they’re all doing it differently.
 It’s a buzzword for ‘We’re a cool company with an open office and a ping pong table.’--@RedQueenCoder, [https://twitter.com/RedQueenCoder/status/1140952757580574720](https://twitter.com/RedQueenCoder/status/1140952757580574720)

 ---
+"If I had a nickel for every response to a Scrum disaster story that says "You're doing Scrum wrong," I could retire tomorrow a wealthy man.
+There seems to be an utterly endless number of Scrum aficionados in the world who think that it's simply not possible, by definition, that Scrum could be a flawed system, and that therefore whenever Scrum doesn't work, it's the fault of the practitioner.
+(See also: Communism) I've never seen a process so utterly impervious to criticism and improvement.
+And that explains a lot about why people hate Scrum.", Kyralessa, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

+---
+"Scrum / Agile advocates repeat the Not Real Scrum fallacy because it's explicitly taught in Scrum / Agile training classes.
+I've been through several programs and every one of them has a section dedicated to "ScrumBut" or similar.
+It's there explicitly to teach people how to deflect the inevitable criticism of Agile.
+There's a lot of money to be made by the consultants to teach companies to be "agile".
+The most effective Agile team I've been on was one where the scrum master filled out a fake Jira board for management."--BKB, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

+---
+"My pithy quote about agile is how much it is like communism: 1.
+Both started with a manifesto.
+2. Both are meant to deliver some downtrodden group (serfs or developers) from their lowly state but end up making it worse.
+3. Any criticism of the obvious flaws in both systems will elicit wails of "it works, everyone else just did it wrong"--dcoolgai, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)

+---
 “I’m becoming increasingly convinced that Agile is simply a codified way of politically attacking people on your team that you would like to sabotage and get fired.
 You can prevent them from accomplishing anything for “reasons.”-@RedQueenCoder, , [https://twitter.com/RedQueenCoder/status/1118120508476874753](https://twitter.com/RedQueenCoder/status/1118120508476874753)

 ---